 You should review the useful lives of fixed assets and determine if there are any benefits in scrapping or trading in assets.
-As part of our year-end work, we sent out a prior year depreciation schedule.
+As part of our 2022 year-end accounts and tax work, we would have sent out a prior year depreciation schedule.
 Take the time to review the schedule, as you can often receive a tax deduction for any remaining book value of scrapped assets.

-1.2 Capital Losses
+1.2 Capital Gains Losses